AurJur/lpost-airports/README.md

 - Execute:
     - docker compose -f ./docker-compose.yml up
       (where ***./docker-compose.yml*** is the file in this project, so change the path accordingly if executing from a different directory)
-- Should work out of the box.
+- Takes some time to start up (5min+), but should work out of the box.
 If not - I'd be glad to know that.

 ### Notes:
 - React frontend should be available at localhost:3000